 We have not previously submitted an NDA to the FDA, or similar drug approval filings to comparable foreign authorities, for any product candidate, and we cannot be certain that any of our product candidates will receive regulatory approval.
-Further, our product candidates may not receive regulatory approvals for our product candidates, we may not be able to continue our operations.
+Further, our product candidates may not receive regulatory approval even if they are successful in clinical trials.
+If we do not receive regulatory approvals for our product candidates, we may not be able to continue our operations.
 Even if we successfully obtain regulatory approvals to market one or more of our product candidates, our revenues will be dependent, in part, upon our or our future collaborators' ability to obtain regulatory approval of the companion diagnostics to be used with our product candidates, if required, as well as the size of the markets in the territories for which we gain regulatory approval and have commercial rights.
 If the markets for patient subsets that we are targeting are not as significant as we estimate, we may not generate significant revenues from sales of such products, if approved.